eyMiko/CodenamesClueGenerator/README.md

 ### UI Mode

 Play with the UI by running [src/ui.ipynb](/src/ui.ipynb).
 Press on the board to make your guesses.
-Press 'S' to skip your turn, 'ESC' to close the window, and 'R' to reload a new game.
+Press 'S' to skip or finish your turn, 'ESC' to close the window, and 'R' to reload a new game.

 ### Testing Mode